-Businesses are required to itemize and report all taxable personal property assets used in the operation of their business every year on the 706 Business Asset Form (Personal Property Declaration).
-Eligible tax exempt assets are reported separately on the BETE Exemption Form.
-Taxable items are reported separately from the exempt items.
-Each year a business must reapply for the BETE exemption on all eligible items.
-The asset filings must be submitted to the Assessing Office no later than April 15th each year in order to avoid any growth factors.
-Businesses may submit the annual filings electronically at firstname.lastname@example.org.
+Businesses are required to itemize and report all assets used in the operation of their business every year.
+Filers use the Property Schedule Form 706-A or a reasonable substitute.
+The asset filing must be submitted to the Assessing Office no later than April 15th each year in order to avoid any growth factors.
+Businesses can apply for a filing extension if they require more time.

-Common personal property filing errors
+Common personal property filing errors:

 1) Not filing.
 This is the biggest error a business can make.
 If you do not file, we have no way of knowing what your assets are.
 We may assume that your assets are comparable to a similar business and we will estimate your total assets.
 For every year you do not file - we will also automatically add what is called a “growth factor”.
 Over time – these growth factors add up.
 After years of not filing the assessed value based on growth factors could actually exceed the true value of your assets.
 As soon as a complete return is filed, all growth factors are removed.
 We find that non-compliant filers with years of built-up growth factors often have their taxes reduced dramatically once they submit an actual return.

 2) Including real property, repairs, shipping and taxes.
 Only personal property is required to be reported on the asset list and BETE application.
 The assessing office processes a lot of returns that include items that do not need to be submitted.
 We routinely omit items that have been incorrectly submitted, such as build-out (construction costs), interest, shipping costs, etc. Often some of these reported assets are not defined clearly and we may or may not be certain what these items are.
 We try to err on the side of the property owner, but it is incumbent on the filer to clearly report their assets.
 We are not asking you to report more than you need to.